tensorflow/community/rfcs/20190115-dense-attention.md

 ```

 Alternatively, we could add the above reshapes inside the `Attention`
-implementation, so that 2D and 3D sequences can be supported out of the box.
+implementation, so that n-D sequences can be supported out of the box.
 But
 given that this is a rare use case, we will not support it in the first version.

 ## Examples